 A: Yes, castor oil is fine to use for the massage, even if you don’t apply a castor oil pack prior to the massage.
 If you do apply the castor oil pack prior to the massage, you may want to wipe off any excess if there is too much oil still remaining on your abdomen.
 Or, you can add more if there is not enough castor oil left over from the castor oil pack.

-We find that applying a castor oil pack prior to Self Fertility Massage softens the underlying tissues, enhances circulation and natural detoxification to the area applied.
+We find that applying a castor oil pack prior to Self Fertility Massage softens the underlying tissues, enhances circulation, and results in natural detoxification to the area applied.
 That is why it is included in the video.
-It is completely fine to use another natural massage oil, as an alternative to castor oil.
+It is completely fine to use another natural massage oil as an alternative to castor oil.
 Be sure you are using a natural massage oil and not mineral oil (baby oil) which is derived from petroleum and may be toxic to your health, counteracting the benefits of the massage.
 We love Radiant Womb therapeutic fertility massage oil.